 You will be required to wear appropriate footwear (covered-in shoes) to campus and to work placement.
 Purchase of a work and scrub top is also a requirement

 Entrance RequirementsThere are no formal prerequisites to enrol in this course.
 Prior experience with animals (including pets) is preferred

 Pathways to further studyYou will be enable to enrol in the ACM30210 Certificate III in Animal Technology, or ACM30410 Certificate III in Companion Animal Services.
 You could also consider going on to the ACM50110 Diploma of Animal Technology

 Career PathwaysYou may gain employment in the animal care industry and/or continue with your studies for a higher qualification.
-Career options include animal attendant and animal technician
+Career options include animal attendant, animal technician and veterinary clinic work.

 Units Of Study